apache/royale-docs/user-interface/flex-equivalents.md

 - Editable DataGrids
 - Sorting within DataGrids
 - ArrayCollection
-- Embed tags for convenient handling of graphics.
 - Handling of SVG (graphics) assets.
 - Masking of images and objects.
-- Image componetnts which allow specifying content via raw binary data or the image's URL.
+- Image components which allow specifying content via raw binary data or the image's URL.
 - Routing: in Flex this was called "deep linking".
 This allowed changing the URL to use browser history to navigate an application.
 - File transfer API.
 - Font and text handling.